-Copyright law is a complicated topic, but get it wrong and you could end up in legal hot water.
+Copyright law is a complicated topic, but get it wrong and you could end up in hot water (we’re talking copyright infringement hot).
 You might think that if you don’t intend to monetize your video or if you’re just making a fan video, you’re in the clear to use copyrighted music on YouTube.
 But that’s far from the truth.

 The fact is that unless your video is only for your personal use (as in, not sharing it online anywhere) you must get permission from the copyright holder to use any music on YouTube.
-But doing so isn’t always easy.
+This is the best way to not run into any copyright issues – but doing so isn’t always easy.
 Even just tracking down the owner can be tricky, but this guide will walk you through how to legally use copyrighted music.

-Best case scenario, if you don’t get permission to use a song in your video, you might be asked to take it down.
+Best case scenario, if you don’t get copyright permission to use a piece of music in your video, you might be asked to take it down.
 But you might also face more severe consequences.
-For example, if you post your video on YouTube, you could get a copyright strike against your account or have the audio on your video muted.
-Any ad money might be given to the copyright holder, or in a worst case scenario, you could get sued.
+For example, if you post your video on YouTube, you could get a copyright strike against your account or have the audio on your video muted (and yes, that’s even if you’re just using it as background music in your YouTube videos) Any ad money might be given to the copyright holder, or in a worst case scenario, you could get sued.

 To avoid the legal headaches (and potentially expensive fees and settlements) you’ll need to make sure you have explicit permission from the copyright holder to use any music.

-The first step in getting permission to use recorded material is determining who owns the copyright and contacting them.
+The first step in getting permission to use recorded material is determining who owns the copyright of the intellectual property and contacting them.